 Berwickshire Coastal Path

-Venture around the second highest coastal cliffs in Britain along the Berwickshire Coastal Path where your eyes will be blessed with magnificent coastal views and scenery.
+Venture around some of the most dramatic clifftop scenery in Britain along the Berwickshire Coastal Path where your eyes will be blessed with magnificent views over rural landscapes of East Lothian and the Borders.
 One of Scotland’s Great Trails, the path stretches for 48 km from Cockburnspath to the English border, and boasts dramatic cliff top features, including arches, stacks and crumbling castles, along the way.
 The area is also nationally and internationally important for seabirds, coastal flora and marine life.
 The path can be split up into four sections, each ranging from 6km – 19km, so depending how long a walk you fancy, there’ll be a section for you.

 The Glen and Birkscairn Hill, near Traquair

 You’ve heard of Munros, you’ve heard of Corbetts, you’ve even heard of Grahams, but have you heard of the Donalds?
 These hills are located in the southern regions of Scotland and range from 2,000 to 3,000 ft high.
 Birkscairn Hill is a popular Donald to climb and sits at 2,168 ft high.
 Start your walk by passing through the pretty village cottages and houses of The Glen and then begin your ascent to the top of the hill, which also sits on the north-eastern arm of Dun Rig, another scenic peak to tick off the list.

 The John Buchan Way is a popular walking route that connects Peebles to Broughton in the Scottish Borders, featuring an array of splendid hills and valleys along the way.
 This linear route stretches for 22 km along a well sign-posted trail, but it is still recommended to take a map along with you.
 The route is also named after one of Tweeddale’s most famous sons, whose story you can learn about in the small museum dedicated to his life on Peebles High Street.